jundalisay/superblist/content/en/social/cycles/japan.md

 For example, the previous generation never had to deal with supertyphoons, pandemics, and the permanently hot weather that they unknowingly created for the current generation.
 Rather, they knew about it but just didn't care.

-{{< q a="smith" >}}
+{{< q a="Adam-Smith" c="The Wealth of Nations Simplified, Book 5" >}}
-<p>the ruinous practice of perpetual funding puts off the liberation of the public revenue from a fixed period to an indefinite period, never likely to come.
+the ruinous practice of perpetual funding puts off the liberation of the public revenue from a fixed period to an indefinite period, never likely to come.
 However, it raises more money than the old practice of anticipation.
 When men became familiar with funding, it became universally preferred to anticipation during great state exigencies.
 Relieving the present exigency is always the object of government.
-The future liberation of the public revenue they leave to the care of posterity.</p>
+The future liberation of the public revenue they leave to the care of posterity.
-<cite>The Simple Wealth of Nations Book 5</cite>
 {{< /q >}}